 In July 2006, Dr. Shih was recruited to Weill Cornell’s Department of Radiology as an Assistant Professor and as Assistant Attending Radiologist at NewYork-Presbyterian Hospital-Weill Cornell Campus.

-As a member of the Abdominal Imaging Division in Weill Cornell's Department of Radiology, Dr. Shih performs a wide variety of studies in CT, MRI and Ultrasound.
-Dr. Shih has developed an interest and clinical expertise in genitourinary radiology.
-He holds a secondary faculty appointment in the Department of Urology at Weill Cornell Medical College.
+As a member of the Abdominal Imaging Division in Weill Cornell's Department of Radiology, Dr. Shih performs a wide variety of studies in X-ray, CT, MRI and Ultrasound.

 Insurance Plans Accepted